JuliaPhilipp/teaching-materials/markdown_workshop/markdown_workshop.md

 - [x] checklist

 ### Emphasis & Links
-Highlight words in text using the following markup:
+Highlight words in text using the following markup.
+Notice that these markup symbols are placed *before* and *after* the highlighted portion of the text.
 ```
 **bold text**